nicomo/nicolasmorin/content/blog/fre-researchers-1.md

 Another marker of influence might be the languages of the works.
 Do you write in English, in French, or in another language?
 If you write in French, are your works translated?

-The works held in Worldcat for these authors are in French (63%), English (36%), and only 1% for all other languages put together.
+The works held in Worldcat for these authors are in French (63%), English (36%), and only 1% for all other languages combined.

 3 233 researchers (39%) have more than 90% of their publications in French.
 At the other end of the spectrum, 756 (9%) have less than 10% of their publications in French.